jsmithb117/minesweeper/README.md

 pause - Adds the ability to cover the whole board and pause time.

+fullstack - Creates a server/database to persist and render high score data

 ### Work In Progress

-Working on Express server and MongoDB to persist and render 'high scores'
+Express server and MongoDB to persist and render 'high scores' Database - Done (mostly)
+Server - Done (mostly)
+Client - Done (mostly)

+Work remaining: Write tests(more tests, always), make some minor refactors to improve maintainability and readability(better code, always)

 ### Todo: